oracle/weblogic-kubernetes-operator/kubernetes/samples/scripts/create-weblogic-domain-on-azure-kubernetes-service/README.md

 ## Apply Generated Configuration Files

 In order to mount the file share as a persistent volume, we have provided a configuration file `pv.yaml`.
 You can find it from your output directory.
-The following content is an example that uses default value `weblogic` as "shareName", `azure-secret` as "secretName", and default persistent volume claim name `azurefile`.
+The following content is an example that uses the default value `weblogic` as "shareName", `azure-secret` as "secretName", and default persistent volume claim name `azurefile`.

 ```yaml
 apiVersion: v1